ph1p/vue-paintable/README.md

 ### development

-If you want to develop on this plugin follow these steps:
+If you want to develop with this plugin, follow these steps:

 - clone repo
-- run `cd demo`
 - run `yarn install` or `npm install`
 - run `yarn serve` or `npm run serve`

+### build

+You can find all built files inside the `dist` folder.

+- run `yarn build` or `npm run build`